-Lise Davidsen is a Norwegian lyric soprano who was born in 1987 and grew up in the rural town of Stokke, Norway.
+Lise Davidsen is a Norwegian lyric soprano who grew up in the rural town of Stokke, Norway.

 She started singing when she was 15 and, although she at first favoured the guitar, and singing popular, jazz and soul genres, she soon realised the operatic potential of her voice.

 She completed her Bachelor’s degree at Grieg Academy of Music in Bergen, and has also graduated from the Royal Danish Academy of Music and Opera Academy in Copenhagen.